spatie/laravel-translation-loader/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/spatie/laravel-translation-loader/run-tests.yml?branch=main&label=Tests&style=flat-square)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-translation-loader.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-translation-loader)

-In a vanilla Laravel or Lumen installation you can use [language files](https://laravel.com/docs/localization) to localize your app.
+In a vanilla Laravel or Lumen installation, you can use [language files](https://laravel.com/docs/localization) to localize your app.
 This package will enable the translations to be stored in the database.
 You can still use all the features of [the `__` helper function](https://laravel.com/docs/localization#retrieving-translation-strings) you know and love.